 - Vegan Donuts - Vegan donuts replace animal products with wholesome plant-based alternatives, creating delicious donuts people following the vegan diet can enjoy.
 Soy milk helps create creamy textures, but coconut, oat, or almond milk will work well in vegan donut recipes.
-A high-quality vegan butter is as rich as cow’s butter, so omnivore patrons will love your vegan donuts too.
+A high-quality vegan butter is as rich as certain types of cow's butter, so omnivore patrons will love your vegan donuts too.

 Back to Top

 9. Filled Donuts

 In most cases, filled donuts are yeast-raised donuts injected with cream, curd, or jelly.
 The airy nature of yeast donuts provides space for fillings to occupy, and their light consistencies nicely contrast thick custards and sugary fruit fillings.
 You can fill chemically leavened donuts, but it’s far more labor-intensive.
 Because of their density, chemically leavened donuts must have their filling layered into their dough/batter before they’re cooked; a process that mirrors the steps you would take to stuff a brownie.